February 4, 2020

 The site features a quick intro to the problem, a field guide to compromises found in the wild, some further reading, a checklist of other points to think about.
 I’m very interested to learn about more creative solutions and other quality reading on the topic.

-A couple new approach appear at the bottom of the page.
+A couple new approaches appear at the bottom of the page.
 One strikes me as particularly promising: mutual commitment to fund an outside organization lobbying for patent reform and opposing patents in the relevant field.
 I’d love to have that as an option, essentially offering both my client and the counterparty the change to contribute the money they would have burned negotiating toward offensive measures on their behalf.
 I have in mind:

 Lobbying for reform of the patent law.